Monstera Adansonii + Obliqua

 6. Feed using a nitrogen-based fertiliser ('Houseplant' labelled feed) to help the development of new, disease-free growth.
 This will help the production of photosynthesis that'll promote stored energy within the plant, thus giving it the best chance of survival.
 If you have a newly-purchased specimen, be sure to contact the store or grower to make them aware of the virus, as this is most likely affecting other customers.

 Want to train yours up a moss pole?
 Our Moss Pole Hooks are the perfect tool to keep your specimen growing the way it should!
-Click here to shop:
+Click on the image to buy.

 Origins